HoldenJC/tap-room-react/README.md

 ## Description

-An website front-end made for Epicodus React independent project #1 that lists available kegs at a fictional tap room / bar.
+A website front-end made for Epicodus React independent project #1 & #2 that lists available kegs at a fictional tap room / bar.

 ## Setup/Installation Requirements